isaaclab_newton.sim.spawners#

 Bases:

-MPMParticleSpawnerCfgGenerate a regular MPM particle lattice inside an axis-aligned local box.
+MPMParticleSpawnerCfgGenerate a regular MPM particle lattice in an axis-aligned local box.

 Attributes: